ornato-t/flairchange_bot-api/README.md

 # Endpoint

 `GET /stats`
-Returns an array of JSON objects containing the flair statistics of r/PoliticalCompassMemes.
-Each object represents a flair and is composed of two fields: `flair` and `num`.
+Returns a JSON object containing the flair statistics of r/PoliticalCompassMemes.
+It is composed of key-value pairs, composed by a flair and the number of users having such flair.
 ## Example
-`[{`
-&emsp;`"flair": "Centrist"`
-&emsp;`"num": "20"`
-`},`
 `{`
-&emsp;`"flair": "GreyCentrist"`
+&emsp;`"Centrist": "20",`
-&emsp;`"num": "40"`
+&emsp;`"GreyCentrist": "40"`
-`}]`
+`}`

 # Access
 At the moment the app does not feature any access measure.
 Instead, as a security precaution, the data is only loaded once per app lifecycle.
-Any database occurring during the app lifecycle will only be displayed on the next lifecylce.
+Any database update occurring during the app's lifecycle will only be displayed on the next lifecylce.